10 Mistakes Real Estate Agents Make When Creating Facebook Ads

 Facebook advertising is incredibly useful and proven to attract leads.
 But designing quality content and targeting for every post can be time consuming, which is why programs like QuantumDigital’s TriggerMarketing Social were created to do all the work for you.
 Each time you list or sell a property or list an open house, you’ll receive an email notification letting you know you can create a Facebook campaign to promote your listing or sale.
-These ads are generated automatically and only showed to the geo-targeted area around your property.
-As people respond to your ad, you’ll get email notifications in real time with information on your new leads.
+These ads are generated automatically and only showed to the geo-targeted area around your property, and they drive people to a personalized property page.
+As people visit the page to learn more about the property, or fill out a contact form, you’ll get email notifications in real time with information on your new leads.
 You’ll have access to TriggerMarketing Social’s user-friendly status report that displays the results of your campaign in real time.
 It’s the easy, fuss-free way to get the most out of Facebook advertising.

 Interested in automatic Facebook Ads for your new listings and sales?